WouterKlein/plant-humanities/docs/dragon_tree/test.md

 <param ve-storiiies
 	id="8a1g2">

-Members of today’s _Dracaena_ genus have long been valued for their signature red resin, Dragon’s Blood, that oozes from cuts in the bark of those trees.[^ref1]  The first known reports of Dragon’s Blood were dispersed through Pliny’s [_Naturalis Historia_](https://archive.org/details/OEXV10R/mode/2up), where he recounted the Indian tale of a dragon (representing Brahma) biting a giant elephant (representing Shiva) and their blood mixing into the iconic resin.
+Members of today’s _Dracaena_ genus have long been valued for their signature red resin, Dragon’s Blood, that oozes from cuts in the bark of those trees.
+Though the focus of this article is on _D. draco_, there are many other species of tree that exude their own forms of dragon’s blood.
+These include the other 120 members of the _Dracaena_ genus, in addition to several others.
+While these other trees certainly exude a resin identified as Dragon’s Blood, a level of botanical and geographical ambiguity that contributes to Dragon Blood’s mythical status, _D. draco_ and _D. cinnabari_ are the two species that are most commonly referred to as the source of the resin in historical sources.[^ref1]  The first known reports of Dragon’s Blood were dispersed through Pliny’s [_Naturalis Historia_](https://archive.org/details/OEXV10R/mode/2up), where he recounted the Indian tale of a dragon (representing Brahma) biting a giant elephant (representing Shiva) and their blood mixing into the iconic resin.
 While this Vedic myth actually originates from Socotra island of Yemen and is based on the resin of _Dracaena cinnabari_, the fascination with Dragon’s Blood also took a foothold in Europe through the infamous tale of Hercules.
 <param title="Naturalis Historia" eid="Q442">
 <param title="Vedic myth" eid="Q2076739" aliases="Vedic myth">
 <param title="Socotra" eid="Q82859">